 Learn more about transit options from Seattle to Port Angeles.

 Olympic National Park Tours with ExperienceOlympic out of Port Angeles, Washington 98362 pick you up at your downtown Port Angeles accommodation (within two miles) or you can arrange to have professional naturalist guide meet you if you prefer to drive.
-ExperienceOlympic offers hiking and wildlife-viewing tours year-round, snowshoeing in the winter, and tidepooling in the spring and summer.
+ExperienceOlympic offers hiking and wildlife-viewing tours from March to October as well as tidepooling during the spring and summer.

 The Port Angeles Visitor Center, at 121 E Railroad Ave, Port Angeles, WA 98362, provides maps and information about Olympic Peninsula things to do.
 You should be able to walk away with ideas for things to do near Port Angeles, maps of the Olympic Discovery Trail (including a paved trail for road biking), Olympic National Park map, and various transit schedules.
 For example, you could plan a Clallam Transit hiking adventure on Barnes Point (Lake Crescent) including Marymere Falls and Storm King or a Clallam Transit bike adventure on the Lake Crescent portion of the Olympic Discovery trail.

 A two block walk uphill on Lincoln Street takes you to the Carnegie Musuem, located at 207 S Lincoln St, Port Angeles, WA 98362.
 This redesigned Port Angeles attraction displays cultural and historical artifacts related to the history of the Lower Elwha Klallam People and other First Nations on the Olympic Peninsula.
 Make sure to check out the artifacts from Tse-whit-zen, one of the many Klallam village sites that lined the Port Angeles harbor before the Klallam people became homeless in their own homeland.